guoqingbao/vllm.rs/ReadMe.md

 💡Start with `--ui-server` will also start ChatGPT-like web server, no external chat client required in that case.

 💡Use the Rust PD Server (see **PD Disaggregation**) if decoding stalls during prefilling of long-context requests.

+ ⚠️Low quantization may cause **"Thinking Process Truncated"** for reasoning models, use BF16, Q6K/Q8_0, GPTQ/AWQ can mitigate the problem, or disable through `thinking=False` / `enable_thinking=False`.

   <details open>
     <summary>Single GPU + GGUF model</summary>